Critical legal studies

 Critical legal studies (CLS) is a school of critical theory that developed in the United States during the 1970s.
-CLS adherents claim that laws are devised to maintain the status quo of society and thereby codify its biases against marginalized groups.
+CLS views laws as devised to maintain the status quo of society and thereby codify its biases against marginalized groups.

 Despite wide variations in the opinions of critical legal scholars around the world, there is a consensus regarding the key goals of critical legal studies: